ihmeuw/pseudopeople/docs/source/index.rst

 fictional United States population, designed for use in testing entity resolution (record linkage) methods at scale.

-The fictional US population has been stochastically simulated over multiple decades using IHME_'s Vivarium_ microsimulation platform and is sampled at various timepoints throughout the simulation.
-The pseudopeople package adds noise to the sampled data to produce realistic, noisy datasets for use in testing entity resolution methods or other data science algorithms and systems.

 | 🙈 **Simulated**: These are made-up people!
 No need to worry about confidentiality.
 | 📝 **Versatile**: Generate multiple datasets about the same population: censuses, surveys, and administrative records.
 | ✔️ **Verifiable**: Ground-truth unique identifiers are present in every dataset for checking link correctness.
 | ⚙️ **Customizable**: Configure the levels of noise in each dataset.
 | 💪 **Full-scale**: Supports generating datasets at the size of the real-life US population.

+The fictional US population has been stochastically simulated over multiple decades using IHME_'s Vivarium_ microsimulation platform, which samples the simulated population at various timepoints.
+The pseudopeople package adds noise to the sampled simulated data to produce realistic, noisy datasets for use in testing entity resolution methods or other data science algorithms and systems.

 Pseudopeople is currently in a public beta release.
 Things are still in flux!